Player Turns

 The player trades with other players.
 A trade may involve Workplaces

-Card Resource
+Card Resources

 ,